 What are examples of types of psychological injuries?

-Psychological injuries occur in all types of personal injury matters we deal with.
+Psychological or mental harm injuries occur in all types of personal injury matters we deal with.
 This can apply to motor vehicle accidents, ACT or NSW workplace accidents, sexual abuse cases, Comcare matters, assault, medical negligence and a range of other types of personal injury claims.

 Often, there may be an initial physical injury and due to this, a psychological injury develops and becomes a secondary injury to the initial physical injury.
 For instance, long expose to, or suffering from chronic pain can have a huge impact someone’s mental state.
 The law will classify this as a ‘secondary psychological injury’